highlights of operations

 responding to needs in the niger delta

-In 2005, CNL adopted the Global Memorandum of Understanding (GMoU) as a new approach to community engagement in the Niger Delta, giving communities a greater role in managing their development through the Regional Development Councils.
+In 2005, CNL adopted the Global Memorandum of Understanding as a new approach to community engagement in the Niger Delta, giving communities a greater role in managing their development through Regional Development Committees.
+Since then, the NNPC/Chevron joint venture has spent more than $118 million on roughly 600 programs that have provided scholarships; built new schools, medical facilities and housing; and supported agriculture development and infrastructure improvements.

-In 2011, Chevron announced its partnership with the U.S. Agency for International Development in contributing $50 million to the Niger Delta Partnership Initiative (NDPI) Foundation to support programs that promote economic development and help reduce conflict in the region.
-Partnership Initiatives in the Niger Delta (PIND) was incorporated in Nigeria to implement and support these programs.
-In 2014, Chevron committed an additional $40 million to the NDPI over the following five years.
+In 2011, Chevron announced its $50 million alliance with the U.S. Agency for International Development and the Niger Delta Partnership Initiative (NDPI) Foundation to support a portfolio of programs designed to address socioeconomic challenges in the Niger Delta region.
+The Foundation for Partnership Initiatives in the Niger Delta (PIND) was incorporated in Nigeria to implement and support these programs.
+In 2014, Chevron committed an additional $40 million in funding to the NDPI through 2019.

 fighting HIV/AIDS in Nigeria

-Chevron helps fight the spread of HIV/AIDS in Nigeria.
-In 2008, we directed $5 million of the $30 million we contributed to the Global Fund to Fight AIDS, Tuberculosis and Malaria (the Global Fund) to Nigeria’s National Agency for the Control of AIDS in support of AIDS treatment programs.
+In 2008, we directed $5 million of the $30 million we contributed to the Global Fund to Fight AIDS, Tuberculosis and Malaria to Nigeria’s National Agency for the Control of AIDS in support of AIDS treatment programs.
 In 2015, Chevron committed an additional $5 million to Nigeria through the Global Fund to support prevention of mother-to-child transmission (PMTCT) of HIV.

 In 2012, Chevron partnered with Born Free Africa to help develop capacity within state ministries of health.
-The partnership supports PMTCT of HIV activities in Nassarawa, Bayelsa and Rivers states—helping equip more than 670 health facilities to date.
+The partnership supported PMTCT of HIV activities in Nassarawa, Bayelsa and Rivers states – helping equip more than 670 health facilities.

-Also in 2012, Chevron announced a partnership with the nongovernmental organization (NGO) Pact in support of the PROMOT project, an initiative designed to eliminate mother-to-child transmission of HIV in Bayelsa state.
-The project works with community-based organizations and local governments to provide education and testing services throughout the state.
-More than 53,000 pregnant women have been tested for HIV and have received counseling.
+That same year, Chevron announced a partnership with the nongovernmental organization (NGO) Pact to support PMTCT efforts.
+In 2014, we committed an additional $1.7 million to the PROMOT project, a PMTCT initiative in Bayelsa state that works with community-based organizations and local governments to provide education and testing services.
+More than 53,600 pregnant women have been tested for HIV and received counseling.
+The second phase of the PROMOT project was launched in 2016 when Chevron provided $1.43 million to support Pact’s two-year PMTCT program in Bayelsa state.

 supporting public health

-Our Roll Back Malaria initiative, which was launched in 2006, provides financial and volunteer support to pregnant women and children aged 4 and under in about 320 communities.
+Our Roll Back Malaria initiative, which was launched in 2006, provides financial and volunteer support to pregnant women and children under age 5.
+The program served more than 60,000 people in 2017.

 To support early diagnosis and treatment of tuberculosis and other chest and lung diseases, Chevron and its Agbami partners have donated 25 chest clinics to hospitals since 2008.
 The clinics are equipped with X-ray units, consulting rooms, laboratories and wards.

-In 2009, Chevron and its Agbami partners initiated the Medical and Engineering Professionals Scholarship program.
-More than 15,350 college students have benefited from the program.
+In 2009, Chevron and its Agbami partners initiated the Medical and Engineering Professionals scholarship program.
+More than 16,000 college students have benefited from the program.
+Of those, 456 have graduated with first-class honors.

 care for the environment

-Chevron provides funding for the Lekki Conservation Centre, a 190-acre (0.8-sq-km) sanctuary that protects the flora and fauna of the Lekki Peninsula by promoting sound environmental practices through research and education.
-The center is the only one of its kind in the Lagos area.
+In the Lagos area, Chevron funds the Lekki Conservation Centre, a 190-acre (0.8-sq-km) sanctuary that protects the flora and fauna of the Lekki Peninsula by promoting sound environmental practices through research and education.
+The sanctuary is the only one of its kind in the area.

 record of achievement